The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Method

 \subsection{Validation}

-To validate the stacking procedure, we apply it to known (eFEDS-detected) active galactic nuclei (with measured spectroscopic redshift).
+To validate the stacking procedure, we apply it to known (eFEDS-detected) AGN (with measured spectroscopic redshift).
 We stack at the spectroscopic AGN redshift.
 Its integrated luminosity (in erg s$^{-1}$) amounts to $\log_{10}(L_X) = 42.72 \pm 0.08$, while the mean luminosity of the same AGN set as determined by \citet{Liu2021arXiv210614522L} is $\log_{10}(L_X)=42.75$.
-The background subtracted X-ray spectrum obtained is well fit by a power-law with a photon index of 2.05$\pm0.05$, compatible with the mean slope of 2.02 determined on the same sample by \citet{Liu2021arXiv210614522L}.
-So the projected luminosity profile and stacked spectra are in very good agreement with the mean of the measurements made on individual AGN.
+The background-subtracted X-ray spectrum obtained is well fit by a power law with a photon index of 2.05$\pm0.05$, compatible with the mean slope of 2.02 determined on the same sample by \citet{Liu2021arXiv210614522L}.
+The projected luminosity profile and stacked spectra are therefore in very good agreement with the mean of the measurements made on individual AGN.